gfilicetti/cdn-warming-poc/README.md

 We have a python script that will create this pipeline and start it running.
 It will run until you manually stop it in the console.

+> **Note** The script will run and then block.
+This is expected.
+You can hit Ctrl-C and the job will continue to run and be visible in the console.

 ```bash
 python -m cdn_prewarm.kafka-pubsub-dataflow-job { config_file } { kafka_topic } { pubsub_topic } { project_id } { region }
 ```